-- 24) The subject site shall be limited to two (2) planned multi-use center signs along Harbins Road.
-Each sign is limited to a maximum 150-square foot of advertising space.
-Monument signs shall not exceed a maximum 20-foot in height for Harbins Road, signs shall be constructed with a brick or masonry base (minimum two feet in height) matching the materials of the buildings.
-Signs shall be located so as to not impede site distance along Harbins Road.
-Internally illuminated and indirect lighting shall be allowed for signage at the project entrance(s) along Harbins Road.
-Sign location and design criteria are subject to review and approval by the City of Dacula. - 25) Ground signage shall be limited to one monument-type sign for each commercial out lot / out parcel fronting Harbins Road and one monument-type sign per road frontage abutting each of the specified tracts: retail/grocer tract, office/commercial/industrial tract, multifamily tract, and senior living tract.
+- 17) The subject site shall be limited to one (1) off-site project monument sign located out of the right-of-way at the intersection of Winder Highway and relocated Stanley Road as long as written notarized permission from the property owner is provided to the City prior to permit issuance.
+The monument sign shall not exceed a maximum of 20-foot in height, is limited to a maximum 150-square foot of advertising space, and shall be constructed with a brick or masonry base (minimum two feet in height) matching the materials of the buildings.
+The sign shall be located so as to not impede site distance along Winder Highway.
+Neon or self-illuminating ground signs shall be prohibited.
+Sign location and design criteria are subject to review and approval by the City of Dacula. - 18) Ground signage shall be limited to one monument-type sign for each parcel.
 Each sign is limited to a maximum 50-square foot of advertising space.
-Monument signs shall not exceed a maximum of 6-foot in height and shall be constructed with a brick base (minimum two feet in height) matching the materials of the buildings.
-Neon signs shall be prohibited.
-Signs shall be set back 15-feet from right-of-way of Harbins Road and located so as to not impede site distance along Harbins Road.
-Sign location and design subject to review and approval by the City of Dacula.

-- 25) Temporary signage shall be regulated and/or permitted as stated in Article XII (Signs and Advertising) of the City of Dacula Zoning Resolution with the following exceptions: - a.
+Monument signs shall not exceed a maximum of 6-foot in height and shall be constructed with a brick or masonry base (minimum two feet in height) matching the materials of the buildings.
+Neon or self-illuminating ground signs shall be prohibited.
+Signs shall be set back 15 feet from the Stanley Road right-of-way and located so as to not impede site distance along Stanley Road.
+Sign location and design subject to review and approval by the City of Dacula. - 19) Temporary signage shall be regulated and/or permitted as stated in Article XII (Signs and Advertising) of the City of Dacula Zoning Resolution with the following exceptions: - a.
 Business specific temporary signage must be mounted flush onto or against existing permitted structures within the development. - b.
-Temporary signage shall be prohibited on individual residential units. - 26) Live human advertisement shall be prohibited within the subject area.
-To include, but not necessarily be limited to, sign spinners, twirlers, dancers, clowns, and / or other similar temporary advertising methods commonly provided by costumed or animated humans. - 27) Tents, free-standing-canopies, streamers or roping decorated with flags, tinsel, decorative balloons, hot-air balloons or other similar materials shall be prohibited on the site.
-Yard and sail signs shall be permitted for residential leasing purposes only. - 28) Oversized signs or billboards shall be reviewed and permitted separately and must abide by the procedures and regulations as stated in Article XII of the Zoning Resolution.
+Temporary signage shall be prohibited on individual residential units. - 20) Live human advertisement shall be prohibited within the subject area.
+To include, but not necessarily be limited to, sign spinners, twirlers, dancers, clowns, and/or other similar temporary advertising methods commonly provided by costumed or animated humans. - 21) Tents, free-standing-canopies, streamers or roping decorated with flags, tinsel, decorative balloons, hot-air balloons or other similar materials shall be prohibited on the site.

+22) Oversized signs or billboards shall be reviewed and permitted separately and must abide by the procedures and regulations as stated in Article XII of the Zoning Resolution.